 - At least one university course taken in the previous five years and earning at least a "C" average in the course, or the equivalent as assessed by RMC.
 Alternatively, students may provide other academic or work accomplishments as evidence of their ability to perform at a university level, subject to approval by RMC's Prior Learning Assessment Recognition (PLAR) section.

 - Students will take a minimum of nine one-credit courses over two terms at RMC.
 Each student will develop an individual learning plan (LP) that takes into account student’s preparation for the programme.
-The Learning Plan will incorporate the core requirements of the Certificate of General Military Studies and include courses chosen to reflect a student’s interests and academic preparation.
+The Learning Plan will incorporate the core requirements of either the General or Advanced Certificate and will include courses chosen to reflect a student’s interests and academic preparation.

-- Students who successfully complete the full programme will be eligible for a Certificate of General Military Studies.
+- Students who successfully complete the full programme will be eligible for either the General or Advanced Certificate.

 - Students may have the opportunity to upgrade their second language profile, depending on the availability of space and resources.